zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Bethany wants to go home, but Nathan wants her to s tay.
 He says, “Let me get you a refill.”
 The verb “to refill” (refill) means to put more liquid in someone’s glass – in this case, to serve someone another alco holic drink.
 The noun “refill” refers to that liquid which goes into your glass.
 B ethany says, “No, I really shouldn’t have another drink.
 I had a neat drink af ter dinner and I’m still feeling the effects.”

 This phrase or term “a neat (neat) drink” is one us ed mostly by what we would call “bartenders” – people who work behind a bar se rving you alcohol in a bar or a pub.
 A “neat drink” is a drink that is only made of one kind of alcohol.
 It’s not mixed with anything.
 It’s not mixed with water or j uice or ice or anything else.
 So, for example, if you wanted just whisky, you could g et the bartender to give you a small glass of whisky.
-If it were a “neat drink,” i t wouldn’t have any ice in it.
+If it were a “neat drink,” it wouldn’t have any ice in it.

 Now, I don’t go to bars very much anymore, and to b e honest, I had never heard of this term “neat drink” before today.
 There’s a s imilar term that I think most Americans would be familiar with, which is “straigh t up.”
 A drink served “straight up” is also one in which there is no ice or other l iquids.
 However, the bartender makes the drink cold first by putting ice into it a nd then taking it out, basically.
 So, that’s the difference between a “neat drink” and a drink “straight up.”